Learn how to get a smooth paint finish to give your DIY projects a professional look.

 Now it is time for a third coat.
 Thin the paint the same as you did for the second coat and cover the entire piece.
 After this coat the surface should look smooth and uniform.

 I stopped at 3 coats for my bathroom vanity, but sometimes a forth coat is needed or desired.
-If you want a 4th coat, make sure to sand, vacuum and tack cloth the surface before adding it.
+Paint, paint color, and wood can all affect if you need more coats.

 Once you are happy with your paint.
 Give it a very light hand sanding with the ultra fine sanding sponge.
 Then it is time to protect it.

-Typically a higher the gloss to a finish, the easier it will be to clean.
+Typically the higher the gloss to a finish, the easier it will be to clean.
 I usually use a satin/semigloss finish for walls and furniture in the kitchen and bath.

-If you are using a sealing wax, apply it with a paint brush and then wipe off the extra.
+If you are using a sealing wax, buff it on the surface with a brush or rag.
+Then buff off the extra.
 Repeat if needed, but typically 1 coat is sufficient for waxes.

-If a second coat is needed (and I usually advise at least 2 coats for normal furniture and 3 coats for high traffic or areas around water), you will want to sand, vacuum and tack cloth the piece between coats.
+If a second coat is needed (and I usually advise at least 2 coats for normal furniture and 3 coats for high traffic or areas around water), you will need to sand between coats, then vacuum and tack cloth the piece before adding the polyacrylic.

 This will ensure a super smooth finish.
 However, you do not want to sand the final coat or you will end up with a cloudy finish.